Gen Bajwa, Ashraf Ghani discuss Afghan peace process

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The Chief of Army Staff (COAS), General Qamar Javed Bajwa on Tuesday visited Kabul on a one-day visit where he held talks with the Afghan President Ashraf Ghani and Chairman High Council for National Reconciliation of Afghanistan Dr Abdullah Abdullah, the Inter Services Public Relations (ISPR) said.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa Tuesday visited Kabul on a one-day visit where he held talks with the Afghan President Ashraf Ghani and Chairman High Council for National Reconciliation of Afghanistan Dr Abdullah Abdullah, the Inter Services Public Relations (ISPR) said.